simon-the-shark/django-mapbox-location-field/README.md

 #### Browser support
 django-mapbox-location-field support all browsers, which are suported by mapbox gl js.
 Read more [here](https://docs.mapbox.com/help/troubleshooting/mapbox-browser-support/#mapbox-gl-js)

+# Live demo
+Curious how it works and looks like ?
+See live demo on https://django-mapbox-location-field.herokuapp.com Demo app uses [django-bootstrap4](https://github.com/zostera/django-bootstrap4) for a little better looking form fields.

 # Instalation
 Using pip: